mbcrump/mbcrump-blog/_posts/2018-09-10-azure-tips-and-tricks156.md

 ---
 layout: post
-title: "Azure Tips and Tricks 156 - Use Azure Logic Apps to Detect when a new SQL record is inserted"
+title: "Azure Tips and Tricks Part 156 - Use Azure Logic Apps to Detect when a new SQL record is inserted"
 excerpt: "Learn how to use Azure Logic Apps to detect when a new SQL record is inserted"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 share: true